 #7 Bounce on a Workout Ball.
 There is something about the fluid motion of the exercise ball when you bounce on it.
 Swaddle or wear your baby as you bounce or sway gently.

 #10 White Noise.
-Blow dryer, sound machine, vacuum cleaner… Set baby in the infant swing on high next to the washer or dryer.
-Try not to overcomplicate or overstimulate baby further.
+Blow dryer, sound machine, vacuum cleaner… Set your baby in the infant swing on high next to the washer or dryer.
+Try not to overcomplicate or overstimulate your baby further, but find a way to play white noise.
 Evaluate the environment and work on making it as calm as possible.
-This includes your nerves and emotions.
+(This includes your nerves and emotions.)

 End the Fussiness

 Heal the Gut.
 The gut is linked to the skin, the brain – the entire nervous system.
-If the bacteria of the gut are off balance, there can be inflammation that can cause pain, rashes (and so many other problems).
+If the bacteria of the gut are off balance, there can be inflammation that can cause pain, rashes, and so many other problems.
 Healing the gut takes time and effort, but the end results are worth it.
 (A breastfeeding mother will need to heal her gut to help her baby.
-A formula fed infant could be suffering because of the formula he is in-taking.)
+A formula fed infant could be suffering because of the formula he is consuming.)

 More Sleep.
 Your baby may be overtired.
-An overtired baby has a harder time falling asleep than a child who has napped throughout the day.
+An overtired baby has a harder time falling asleep than one who has napped throughout the day.